About the League of Women Voters of Nevada County

 Who We Are

-We are women and men who are interested in understanding how the government works, how it impacts our lives and the lives of others, and who wish to be informed citizens and voters.
+We are women and men who are interested in how government works, how it impacts our lives and the lives of others, and who wish to be informed citizens and voters.
 Our members thrive on learning unbiased political information difficult to find elsewhere.
-Research information from National and State LWV as well as our own analysis gives us what we need to facilitate understanding in order to make clear and objective voting decisions.
+Information researched by National and State LWV members as well as our own analysis gives us what we need to facilitate understanding in order to make clear and objective voting decisions.
+We are a group of people engaged in our communities.

 What We Do

-We Moderate Candidate Forums in a fair and balanced manner, focusing on the issues.
+We moderate Candidate Forums in a fair and balanced manner, focusing on the issues.

-We Register voters.
+We register voters.

-We Work at polling places.
+We work at polling places.

-We Provide on-line information of interest to voters.
+We provide on-line information of interest to voters.

 What We Don't Do